expo/expo/.github/ISSUE_TEMPLATE/bug_report.md

 - This should include as little code as possible, please don't simply link your entire project
-- Using a snack - https://snack.expo.io/ - is a GREAT way to provide a repo :)
+- Sharing a link to a [Snack](https://snack.expo.io/) is a GREAT way to provide a reproducible demo :)
 - If a reproducible demo, or a complete list of steps from blank project to bug, are not provided, it is very likely your issue will be closed
+- If you need more guidance, please see https://stackoverflow.com/help/mcve

 As an added benefit- creating a repro may help you identify the source of the bug, which means we are one step closer to fixing it!
 Thanks for helping us help you!

 ### Steps to Reproduce

 ### Expected Behavior vs Actual Behavior